About the Standards for RTOs 2015

 - describe the requirements that an organisation must meet in order to be an RTO in Australia

-- ensure that training delivered by RTOs meets industry requirements (as set out in the training package or accredited course) and has integrity for employment and further study, and
+- ensure that training delivered by RTOs meets industry requirements (as set out in training packages and accredited courses) and has integrity for employment and further study

-- ensure RTOs operate ethically and consider the needs of both learners and industry.
+- ensure RTOs operate ethically and consider the needs of both students and industry.

-The Standards describe outcomes RTOs must achieve, but do not prescribe methods to achieve these outcomes.
-This allows RTOs to be flexible and innovative in their VET delivery.
-It is an acknowledgement that each RTO is different and needs to operate in a way that suits their clients and learners.
-RTOs take a multitude of forms, including very large TAFE institutes and other public providers; enterprise RTOs that are part of larger organisations and only train staff of those organisations; community-based providers; commercial colleges; and many more.
-These organisations are diverse in size, structure, governance and the scope and volume of services provided.
+The Standards describe outcomes RTOs must achieve, but do not prescribe methods by which RTOs should achieve these outcomes.
+This allows RTOs to be flexible and innovative in their VET delivery—an acknowledgement that each RTO is different and needs to operate in a way that suits their clients and students.
+RTOs take many forms, including very large Technical and Further Education (TAFE) institutes and other public providers; enterprise RTOs that are part of larger organisations and only train staff of those organisations; community-based providers; commercial colleges; and many more.
+These organisations are diverse in size, structure, and governance and in the scope and volume of services they provide.
 By describing outcomes rather than inputs, the Standards encourage flexibility and innovation while assuring the quality of training.